sumiya11/Groebner.jl/README.md

 ## See also

-Other software for computing Groebner bases in Julia:
+Other software in Julia that can be used for computing Groebner bases:

 - [AlgebraicSolving.jl](https://github.com/algebraic-solving/AlgebraicSolving.jl)
 - [GroebnerBasis.jl](https://github.com/ederc/GroebnerBasis.jl), deprecated, see [Oscar.jl](https://github.com/oscar-system/Oscar.jl)